erigontech/mdbx-go/README.md

 ##Build

-There is no dependency on shared libraries.
-So most users can simply install using `go get`.
+There is no dependency on shared libraries. `go get github.com/torquem-ch/mdbx-go/mdbx`.
+But it require to call `make mdbx-build` before running any go command.

-`go get github.com/torquem-ch/mdbx-go/mdbx`

 On FreeBSD 10, you must explicitly set `CC` (otherwise it will fail with a cryptic error), for example: